 HDR Photo Test

-is still pretty new and not many people know about it, and even less do it right!
-I’d like to think that I am part of the small group of photographers that can produce nice without over-doing it, but sometimes I love to over-do it!
+HDR photography is still pretty new and not many people know about it, and even less do it right!
+I’d like to think that I am part of the small group of photographers that can produce nice HDR images without over-doing it, but sometimes I love to over-do it!
 Sometimes making an image look completely unreal by pushing the HDR settings all the way up is actually rewarding, depending on what you’re trying to achieve of course.

 Battle against addiction

-I received an e-mail recently from a 23 years old male that almost brought tears to my eyes, mostly because it brought back very bad memories for me, and secondly because I know how hard the road ahead for this young man is and I can’t help but wonder if he’s gonna make it or not…I know this sounds horrible, but I’m speaking from experience, because I almost didn’t make it myself!
+I know this sounds horrible, but I’m speaking from experience, because I almost didn’t make it myself.
 I am so thankful today that I had great friends and family around me who loved me enough to stick around and help me the best they could during my journey through hell, and I pray that this person is as lucky as I was.
-Continue reading to find out what this person wrote me
+Read the rest of this entry »

 The privateer’s life in Supercross racing

 Supercross racing is hard, it’s very hard.
 It is both physically and mentally difficult, and you need a good bike to go fast, you need a factory bike, a bike that will keep you on top of a whoops section and not drop your front wheel in between 2 whoops, a bike that won’t bog on the face of a gnarly triple or half way through a rhythm section, you need a bike with suspensions that won’t throw you over the bars when coming up short on a steep landing.
 In Motocross, you can get away with it, but not in Supercross.
 Most people will never ride a race-like Supercross track in their life, so they will never truly appreciate how hard it can be.
-I am writing this because I want to mention that race Supercross.
+I am writing this because I want to mention privateer riders that race Supercross.
 I was lucky enough to ride for a great team (Honda of Troy, which became Yamaha of Troy in 1999) during my first year racing the US circuit back in 1997, so I myself cannot truly appreciate how much work it is for them and what they have to go through each race, but I have a good idea and wanted to share it with you.

 Five Reasons Why You’re OverTraining